schutyb/hsipy/README.md

-# hsipy: Is a Python module to perform phasor analysis and visualization.
+# hsipy: A Python module to perform phasor analysis and visualization in spectral imaging.

 Hyperspectral imaging (HSI) have become paramount in biomedical science.
 The power of the combination between traditional